PPG Wave - making sounds and samples

 };

-The member variable is_key determines whether the waveform in this slot is ‘pure’ or a result of interpolation between two other waveforms.
+determines whether the waveform in this slot is ‘pure’ or a result of interpolation between two other waveforms.
 The PPG EPROM stores a list of those ‘pure’ waveforms and their positions in the array.

-There are also two pointers - ptr_l and ptr_r which obviously point to the waveform data. ptr_l and ptr_r point to waveform data of the nearest key slots on the left and right respectively.
+point to waveform data of the nearest key slots on the left and right respectively.

-factor (0;1) determines balance between left (0) and right (1) waveforms.
+(0;1) determines balance between left (0) and right (1) waveforms.

-Now is the time for some real code - the load_wavetable function that is going to unpack the data stored in the PPG EPROM into an array of wavetable_entry structs.
+Now is the time for some real code - the load_wavetable

 const uint8_t *load_wavetable( struct wavetable_entry *entries, unsigned int wavetable_size, const uint8_t *data )